jackrobertscott/authpack-client-190806/documents/gadgets/Readme.md

 gadgets.render({
   authenticate: true,
   screen: 'user:login',
+  redirects: {
+    login: 'app.example.com/dashboard',
+    signup: 'app.example.com/dashboard?introduction=true',
+  },
 })
 ```

 Properties.

 - authenticate `boolean?`: require the user to authenticate before closing gadgets.
+- redirects `object?`: redirects which will be fired at the matching event.
 - screen `string?`: the suggested screen to open when the gadgets load.
   - `user:login`: login a user.
   - `user:sign-up`: create a user.